-Note: HYBRIFLEX cable bulkhead fitting kit may be optionally shipped hand tightened on all trunk cable.
+NOTE: HYBRIFLEX cable bulkhead fitting kit is shipped hand tightened on all trunk cable.

-Note: If additional breakout length is needed, loosen the bulkhead and slide it down over jacket.
+NOTE: If additional breakout length is needed, loosen the bulkhead and slide it down over jacket.
 Refer to the ripcord removal process in this document.
 Once the ripcord removal is completed, prep the end of the cable using a knife and remove 2.6 inches of the jacket to expose the outer copper armor.